-Leah has received specialized training and certifications such as PROMPT I, Social Thinking®, Orton Gillingham and the Sequential Oral Sensory (SOS) approach to feeding.
+Leah has received specialized training and certifications such as PROMPT I, Social Thinking®, Orton Gillingham, the Sequential Oral Sensory (SOS) approach to feeding, The Hochman Method©, and The Writing Revolution (TWR).
 Additionally, she has attended continuing education courses in the areas of CAS, Dyslexia, and executive functioning.

 Sonika Singh received her Bachelor's Degree in Communication Sciences and Disorders from James Madison University.
 She continued her education at Loyola University Maryland, where she received her Masters Degree in Speech Language Pathology.

 Sonika has sinced worked as a speech-language pathologist in multiple settings serving pediatrics, young adults and adults in a rehab facility and public charter school for individuals with disabilities with a variety of speech and language needs.
 She has had the opportunity to work with individuals with developmental delays, intellectual disabilities, Autism Spectrum Disorder, Down Syndrome, Fluency disorders, Medically Fragile Children, Articulation/Phonological disorders, Central Auditory Processing Disorder, Traumatic Brain Injuries and Cerebral Palsy.
 She has received further training in the Social Thinking Curriculum and Augmentative Alternative Communication (e.g., low tech, mid tech, and high tech devices) and is working on receiving the Gestalt Language Processing certification.
 She currently maintains a license in Washington D.C., Maryland and Virginia.